How does Skydio 2/2+ use GPS?

 - If you initiate a return to your phone and keep moving, Skydio continues to update the GPS location until it reaches your general location.

-- The Skydio Beacon accessory extends the operational range of Skydio 2, and also greatly enhances the GPS accuracy and GPS tracking abilities to Skydio 2.
+- The Skydio Beacon accessory extends the operational range of Skydio 2, and also greatly enhances the GPS accuracy and adds GPS tracking abilities to Skydio 2.
 This allows Skydio 2 to continue following even when it loses visual sight of you, and smoothly reacquire you visually when it can.
 See our related articles for more info on Beacon.

 - GPS signal is independent of cellular data plans.
 Although the Skydio app does require location services to be ON while flying, you can still fly Skydio if you have no cellular data active on your device.
 Basically, you can fly Skydio using the Skydio app on a mobile device that is in "airplane mode", provided that you have location services/permissions ON.

 Check out our specs page for even greater details.

 If you have any questions or need any additional help, please feel free to contact us.